kylpo/notes/published/React-JSX-Spread.md

 # JSX Spread
-When I first learned about spreading props in jsx, I was thrilled!
+When I first learned about spreading props in JSX, I was thrilled!
 It is just SO convenient to pass props with `<MyComponent {...this.props} />`, and override props defined after the spread, like `<MyComponent {...this.props} text='override text prop' />`.
 I knew it made for a great developer experience, but I always wondered if it came with a cost.
 How does React handle it?
 Does it affect performance?

 Well, it took me far too long, but I've finally answered my questions.
 Messing around with Babel's online repl was all it took.
 You're welcome to play around with the result [here], or read on.